-South East Asia has been a magnet for travelers since it was discovered by hippies in the sixties.
+Welcome to ‘Ten Highlights of South East Asia’.
+This fascinating corner of the globe has been a magnet for travellers since it was discovered by hippies in the sixties.
 It’s easy to understand why.
-With its sublime beaches, ancient temples, colourful markets and dynamic cities, there is something for everyone.
+With its sublime beaches together with ancient temples, colourful markets and dynamic cities, there is something for everyone.
 Additionally, it is one of the cheapest regions in the world to travel in.

 We first visited South East Asia many years ago and have since returned on numerous occasions.
 We have covered a lot of ground over the years and have a wealth of great memories.
 It’s tough to choose just ten spots from such a vast region and we have undoubtedly missed some incredible places.
 However, this article is written with first time visitors to South East Asia in mind.
 We hope you find our pick of ‘Ten Highlights of South East Asia’ both informative and inspiring.